 Andrew earned a degree in Journalism and Mass Communication from the University of North Carolina at Chapel Hill in 2008.
 He earned his J.D., with honors, from Charlotte School of Law in 2011.

 Andrew is admitted to practice in Colorado, North Carolina, the United States Bankruptcy Courts for the Eastern, Middle and Western Districts of North Carolina and the United States District Court for the District of Colorado.

-Andrew is a member of the North Carolina and Colorado Bar Associations.
+Andrew is a member of the North Carolina and Colorado Bar Associations as well as the American Bankruptcy Institute.
 He also serves on the Bankruptcy Committee for the District of Colorado Faculty of Federal Advocates.

 Publications & Presentations